yugabyte/yugabyte-db/docs/content/preview/releases/_index.md

 **LTS (long-term support)** release series receive maintenance updates for at least 18 months (545 days) from the first release date of the minor release.

-**STS (short-term support)** release series receive maintenance updates for at least 8 months (240 days) from the first release date of the minor release.
+**STS (standard-term support)** release series receive maintenance updates for at least 8 months (240 days) from the first release date of the minor release.

 LTS and STS release series are both subject to the following support and EOL timeframes: